Superphysics Superphysics

 However, the Gauss treatment for ds^2 which we have given above is not always possible.
 It is only possible when sufficiently small regions of the continuum under consideration may be regarded as Euclidean continua.

-For example, this obviously holds in the case of the marble slab getting heated from the center.
-The temperature is constant for a small part of the slab.
+An example is when the marble slab is heated from the center.
+The temperature is constant for a small part of the slab [on the sides]*.
 Thus, the geometrical behaviour of the rods follows the rules of Euclidean geometry.

-Hence, the disorder of the squares in Section 24 are not evident until a large portion of the table is heated.
+Hence, the imperfection of the squares in Section 24 are not evident until this construction is extended over a considerable portion of the table’s surface.

-Gauss invented a method for the mathematical treatment of continua in general, in which “size-relations” (“distances” between neighbouring points) are defined.
+Gauss invented a method for the mathematical treatment of continua in general, wherein “size-relations” are defined.
+These “size-relations” are “distances” between neighbouring points.

-• Every point in a continuum have Gaussian co-ordinates as the continuum has dimensions.
+• Each point in a continuum has an assigned number.

-• Those Gaussian co-ordinates which differ by an indefinitely small amount are assigned to adjacent points.
+• The numbers, as Gaussian co-ordinates, which differ by an indefinitely small amount are assigned to adjacent points.

 Any Comments?
 Post them below!